KaylorBen/nixcord/README.md

 ## Documentation

-Nixcord now includes comprehensive auto-generated documentation!
-You can:
-- Build the HTML documentation: `nix build .#docs-html`
-- View the documentation: `nix run .#docs`
+You can find the rendered docs at: https://kaylorben.github.io/nixcord/

+Alternatively, you can build them locally with `nix build .#docs-html` and view them with `nix run .#docs`

-- Export options as JSON: `nix build .#docs-json`
+You can also export all options to JSON using `nix build .#docs-json`

-The documentation includes all configuration options with types, defaults, and descriptions automatically extracted from the source code.

 ## Special Thanks